• Recipes

 Ingredients

-• 2 cup neutral-flavored oil (vegetable, rice bran, canola, etc) to fry
+• 2 cup neutral-flavored oil (vegetable, rice bran, canola, etc) to deep-fry

 Topping (option)